Disclosure Games with Large Evidence Spaces: Introduction

 \subsection{Outline of the paper}

 The rest of the paper is organized as follows.
-Section \ref{sec2} presents our model of disclosure games.
-Section \ref{sec3} presents the main results.
-Section \ref{sec4} studies the leading example as a disclosure game with the left censoring disclosure rule.
-Section \ref{sec5} relaxes the assumption that the receiver's optimal action is a strictly increasing function in his posterior belief and discusses our resluts.
+Section \ref{sec2} presents the general framework of disclosure games.
+Section \ref{sec3} characterizes truth-leaning equilibria for general disclosure games.
+Section \ref{sec4} studies the hedge fund example as a disclosure game with left censoring technology.
 The last section concludes.
 All proofs are relegated to the appendix.